chechuco/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/totalPlot2-1.png)
-The mean and median of the total number os steps taken per day arte greater than that we get before:
+The mean and median of the total number os steps taken per day are greater than the ones we get before:

 ```r
 me2 <- mean(dailySteps_total_adapted$TotalSteps, na.rm = TRUE)